alburezg/rsocsim_workshop_paa/README.md

 - <a href="#4-learn-more" id="toc-4-learn-more">4.
 Learn more</a>
 - <a href="#references" id="toc-references">References</a>

-# What is SOCSIM and how does it work?
+## Introduction: What is SOCSIM and how does it work?

-Socsim was originally developed for Unix at UC Berkeley (E. Hammel et al. 1976), where it has been mantained for decades.
+Socsim was originally developed for Unix at UC Berkeley (E. Hammel et al. 1976), where it has been maintained for decades.
 The current release of rsocsim aims to be OS-agnostic and, for the most part, back-compatible with the original Socsim distribution.
 See
 <https://lab.demog.berkeley.edu/socsim/> and especially